davidmcbee/Mission-to-Mars/README.md

 # Mission-to-Mars
 ## Background and Purpose
 Robin is interested in getting a job with NASA as she has always been interested in Mars.
-To help fulfil this dream she has decided to build a website to put collect and display various information about Mars.
+To help her fulfil this dream she has decided to build a website to collect and display various information about Mars.
 Her hopes are that this will get noticed by NASA and thus help her in her quest to become a NASA employee.

 ## Project Overview
 To create this website Robin accomplished the following steps:
 1. Robin used python.
-First using Jupyter Notebook to create her scraping to go to the following websites to scrape relevant data.
+Using Jupyter Notebook to create her scraping she went to the following websites to scrape relevant data.
 	a. to collect the latest news regarding Mars she went to https://mars.nasa.gov/news/
 	b.
 To collect featured images she went to https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars c, To provide basic facts on Mars she went to http://space-facts.com/mars/